firolightfog/Yolow/README.md

 - Quantize: `nope` / `octave` / `notes`
 - Poly channels: limiting polyphonic output from 1 to 16 channels if needed

+The 'poly channels' setting doesn't influence the sequence created by the JUMP input.
+But it does influence the number of steps available with the STEP input.

 -----

 ### TrigPrec2